biotite-dev/biotite/doc/tutorial/application/viennarna.rst

 RNA secondary structure prediction
 ==================================

-.. currentmodule:: biotite.application_v2.viennarna
+.. currentmodule:: biotite.application.viennarna

 The *ViennaRNA* package is a collection of programs for the prediction and analysis of RNA secondary structures.
-Each of them is interfaced by a separate class in the :mod:`biotite.application_v2.viennarna` subpackage.
+Each of them is interfaced by a separate class in the :mod:`biotite.application.viennarna` subpackage.
 The most prominent one is ``RNAfold``, that predicts the secondary structure with the minimum free energy for a given sequence.
 Its interface is the :class:`FoldApp`.